ffund/ml-notebooks/notebooks/4-linear-regression-case-study-part-2.md

 (These students did not even see the photograph.)

-In the next cell, write code to
+In the next cell, we will write code to

 * create a new `features` array that drops the `score` variable, all of the individual attractiveness